 Poor Truck Maintenance

-If cargo hasn’t been properly secured, a shift in heavyweight can change the balance of the trailer and result in the trailer jackknifing or the whole truck rolling over, which could cause serious injuries to anyone on the road.
+If cargo hasn’t been properly secured, a shift in weight can change the balance of the trailer and result in the trailer jackknifing or the whole truck rolling over, which could cause serious injuries to anyone on the road.
+Proper loading and load securement regulations are outlined in the FMCSA driver’s handbook.
+Unfortunately, these rules are not always followed, and large truck accidents are a result.
+Ensuring that each load is properly positioned, within weight limits, and adequately secured is the responsibility of loaders, truckers, and trucking companies alike.
+When these individuals are negligent, overweight or unstable trucks and shifting loads become a recipe for disaster.

 Trucks weigh almost 20 times more than a normal passenger vehicle, and large truck crashes often leave serious injuries, death, and destruction in their wake.